 There is one interesting detail concerning the expression for the divergences (\ref{Ga}) in the minimal six-derivative theory.
 It is easy to note that the coefficient of the $C^2$ term has a general form \beq A_{0}+A_{1}\,x, \eeq with $x$ defined in (\ref{x}) and $A_0$ and $A_1$ constants.
 On the other hand, the other counterterms (i.e., $R^2$ and $E_4$) come with constant coefficients, independent of $x$.
 This pattern is different (one can even say opposite) from the situation in the four-derivative QG \cite{frts82,avbar86,Gauss}, where only the divergence proportional to $R^2$ depends on the analog of (\ref{x}), i.e., on $x_{\rm 4-der}=\frac{\theta_C}{\theta_R}$, according to the general form $B_{-2}\,x_{\rm 4-der}^{-2} +B_{-1} \,x_{\rm 4-der}^{-1} +B_{0}$.
 At the same time, e.g., the $C^2$ divergence in the four-derivative QG comes with the universal (and gauge-fixing independent \cite{a}) coefficient.
 The mentioned difference is noticeable, regardless we cannot explain it using some general principles.

-One could also analyze a special value of the fundamental ratio $x$ of the minimal six-derivative theory (\ref{L}), which makes the $C^2$ sector of UV-divergences completely finite.
-This value is \beq x=-\frac{3573}{80}=-44.6625. \eeq We remind for comparison that in the case of quadratic gravity, the special values for $x_{\rm 4-der}$, which made the coefficient of the $R^2$-term in divergences vanish, is $x_{\rm 4-der}=3 (3 \pm \sqrt {7})$ \cite{avbar86}.
+One could also analyze a special value of the fundamental ratio $x$ of the minimal six-derivative theory (\ref{L}), which makes the $C^2$ sector of UV divergences completely finite.
+This value is \beq x=-\frac{3573}{80}=-44.6625. \eeq We remind the reader for comparison that in the case of quadratic gravity, the special values for $x_{\rm 4-der}$, which made the coefficient of the $R^2$ term in divergences vanish, is $x_{\rm 4-der}=3 (3 \pm \sqrt {7})$ \cite{avbar86}.